codingPhuc/Learning_Programming_vault/learning block.md

 so bases on  this if I give  3 hour a day I will  become able to used the  basic in 4 month
 ## Math [ALGEBRA](https://tutorial.math.lamar.edu/Problems/Alg/Alg.aspx)

+### Why I need to learn it
+I need to have the basic understanding of  algebra in order to learn high level mathematic like  linear algebra
+### what I need to learn
+I need to learn all the subject outline in the link these subject include major area like [Preliminaries](https://tutorial.math.lamar.edu/Problems/Alg/Preliminaries.aspx) [Solving Equations and Inequalities](https://tutorial.math.lamar.edu/Problems/Alg/Solving.aspx) and ect.
+I need
+### How I am going to learn it

 ## amount of time
 **Formal Education Timeline:**